 Reoffering Price Certification.
-At the time of settlement of the Bonds, the successful bidder for the Bonds shall furnish to the Commonwealth a certificate acceptable to Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel, to the effect that (i) all of the Bonds of each maturity thereof have been the subject of a bona fide initial offering to the public (excluding bond houses, brokers or similar persons or organizations acting in the capacity of underwriters or wholesalers)(the "General Public") at a price not higher than, or a price corresponding to a yield not lower than, those shown for each maturity on the inside cover page of the Final Official Statement, (ii) as of the sale date of the Bonds, the successful bidder reasonably expected that the first price at which at least 10% of the Bonds of each maturity would be sold is the price, or a price corresponding to the yield, shown for each maturity on the inside cover page of the Final Official Statement and (iii) based on the records of and information available to the successful bidder the first price at which at least 10% of each maturity of the Bonds was sold to the General Public is the respective initial offering price for such maturity described in (ii) above.
+At the time of settlement of the Bonds, the successful bidder for the Bonds shall furnish to the Commonwealth a certificate acceptable to Edwards Wildman Palmer LLP, Bond Counsel, to the effect that (i) all of the Bonds of each maturity thereof have been the subject of a bona fide initial offering to the public (excluding bond houses, brokers or similar persons or organizations acting in the capacity of underwriters or wholesalers)(the "General Public") at a price not higher than, or a price corresponding to a yield not lower than, those shown for each maturity on the inside cover page of the Final Official Statement, (ii) as of the sale date of the Bonds, the price, or a price corresponding to the yield, shown for each maturity on the inside cover page of the Final Official Statement does not exceed the fair market value of the Bonds, and (iii) based on the records of and information available to the successful bidder the first price at which at least 10% of each maturity of the Bonds was sold to the General Public is the respective initial offering price for such maturity shown on the inside cover page of the Final Official Statement.
 In the event that the successful bidder cannot provide the certification in (iii) above, as to a particular maturity, such bidder shall instead provide a statement as to why the expectation described in (ii) above was not satisfied.
-In addition to executing and delivering a certificate as described in the previous paragraph, the successful bidder may be required to (a) demonstrate that it has made a bonafide offering of all such Bonds to the General Public at prices no higher than, or prices corresponding to yields no lower than, the initial public offering prices, (b) provide an explanation of why any Bonds sold by the successful bidder between the bid date and the date of the delivery were sold for a price higher than, or a price corresponding to a yield lower than, the initial public offering prices, and (c) provide documentation identifying the initial purchaser of the Bonds, as applicable, including information sufficient to enable the Commonwealth and Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. to determine that such purchasers are the General Public.
-If any maturity of the Bonds was also offered to institutional or other investors at a discount from the price at which such maturity was offered to the general public, the successful bidder will be asked for additional certifications as to actual and expected Bond sales at such discounted price.
+In addition to executing and delivering a certificate as described in the previous paragraph, the successful bidder may be required to (a) demonstrate that it has made a bona-fide offering of all such Bonds to the General Public at prices no higher than, or prices corresponding to yields no lower than, the initial public offering prices, (b) provide an explanation of why any Bonds sold by the successful bidder between the bid date and the date of the delivery were sold for a price higher than, or a price corresponding to a yield lower than, the initial public offering prices, and (c) provide documentation identifying the initial purchaser of the Bonds, as applicable, including information sufficient to enable the Commonwealth and Edwards Wildman Palmer LLP to determine that such purchasers are the General Public.
+If any maturity of the Bonds was also offered to institutional or other investors at a discount from the price at which such maturity was offered to the General Public, the successful bidder will be asked for additional certifications as to actual and expected Bond sales at such discounted price.